Kmbaria/Kgallery/README.md

 ## Contact Information
-you can contact me at Kmbaria.george@gmail.com
+You can contact me at Kmbaria.george@gmail.com

 # License